Rule 2.1050. Judicial Council jury instructions

 (c) Public access

-The Administrative Office of the Courts must provide copies and updates of the approved jury instructions to the public on the California Courts Web site.
-The Administrative Office of the Courts may contract with an official publisher to publish the instructions in both paper and electronic formats.
+The Judicial Council must provide copies and updates of the approved jury instructions to the public on the California Courts website.
+The Judicial Council may contract with an official publisher to publish the instructions in both paper and electronic formats.
 The Judicial Council intends that the instructions be freely available for use and reproduction by parties, attorneys, and the public, except as limited by this subdivision.
-The Administrative Office of the Courts may take steps necessary to ensure that publication of the instructions by commercial publishers does not occur without its permission, including, without limitation, ensuring that commercial publishers accurately publish the Judicial Council's instructions, accurately credit the Judicial Council as the source of the instructions, and do not claim copyright of the instructions.
-The Administrative Office of the Courts may require commercial publishers to pay fees or royalties in exchange for permission to publish the instructions.
+The Judicial Council may take steps necessary to ensure that publication of the instructions by commercial publishers does not occur without its permission, including, without limitation, ensuring that commercial publishers accurately publish the Judicial Council's instructions, accurately credit the Judicial Council as the source of the instructions, and do not claim copyright of the instructions.
+The Judicial Council may require commercial publishers to pay fees or royalties in exchange for permission to publish the instructions.
 As used in this rule, "commercial publishers" means entities that publish works for sale, whether for profit or otherwise.

 (d) Updating and amendments

 The Judicial Council instructions will be regularly updated and maintained through its advisory committees on jury instructions.
 Amendments to these instructions will be circulated for public comment before publication.
 Trial judges and attorneys may submit for the advisory committees' consideration suggestions for improving or modifying these instructions or creating new instructions, with an explanation of why the change is proposed.
-Suggestions should be sent to the Administrative Office of the Courts, Office of the General Counsel.
+Suggestions should be sent to the Judicial Council of California, Legal Services.

 (e) Use of instructions